DigitalCommons/open-data-and-maps/data/docs/README.md

 make -f csv.mk edition=experimental
 ```

 The -f flag tells make you want it to run a named Makefile, in this case csv.mk.
 The editions=experimental variable provides us with a way to work in multiple environments depending on our needs.
-We might, for instance, wan to try something new out without overwriting existing data.
+We might, for instance, want to try something new out without overwriting existing data.
 The options for each edition are stored in `editions/[name].mk`.

 Once run, a csv file called `standard.csv` will be placed in the `generated-data/[edition]/` folder.